rndmrndm/kjbibledb/README.md

 # kjbibledb
 King James Bible Database

-One table with all verses of the kink james bible ordered by BookNumber, Book, Chapter, and Verse.
+One table with all verses of the king james bible ordered by BookNumber, Book, Chapter, and Verse.